impaler/browser-catch/readme.md

 # browser-catch

 An easier way to catch browser runtime console errors.
 With this tool you can automatically catch browser console errors during local development or on your ci.

 It is built upon using selenium [browser logs](https://github.com/SeleniumHQ/selenium/wiki/Logging), the support for this is limited to [phantomjs using ghostdriver](https://github.com/detro/ghostdriver) and [chrome driver](https://sites.google.com/a/chromium.org/chromedriver/).

 ## Usage

+This library provides a simple cli interface and you can also use it as an npm module around your own tooling.

+### CLI

 Using the cli interface is straight forward, first install the global npm module: